-Officials note that the propellant used to inflate the air bags once triggered may degrade in high-humidity environments, which could lead to an explosion of the air bag itself.
+Toyota has announced the recall of 928,203 models because the air bag inflators may be faulty.
+The propellant used to inflate the air bags once triggered may degrade in high-humidity environments, which could lead to an explosion of the air bag itself.
 Sharp objects within the unit could cause serious injury or death should they strike the passenger or driver.

 As previously noted, Toyota is one of several automakers impacted by air bag recalls, as millions of automobiles have returned to dealerships so their original bags can be swapped out for fully operating ones.
 In fact, all of the listed vehicles were a part of a separate air bag recall for the same problem.
 This is the second and final phase of the original recall.
 The errant air bags in question were developed by Takata, which filed for bankruptcy in 2017.
 According to Reuters, at least 24 people have been killed worldwide as a result of rupturing air bags.
 Of these deaths, 16 took place in the U.S.

 Just because there are recall notices out on numerous makes and models doesn’t mean that they’re all attended to, despite owners’ receipt of notifications.
 In 2018, however, repair rates improved rather sharply among several models.
 These included the 2006 Ford Ranger (82% in October 2018 from 6% in January 2018), and multiple 2001-2003 Honda models, with an overall 96% repair rate by the end of 2018, according to NHTSA data.